I mean, yes. But also maybe not?

 We didn't agree on everything but I think it's worth sharing the condensed takeaways from our conversation.

-Your photos don't have to be perfect…
+The pictures for your website don't have to be perfect…

 It's true, they don't.